BillyvHoang/Ichiraku-Ramen-Shop/README.md

-# Come and eat at the Ichiraku RamenShop!
+# Come and eat at the Ichiraku Ramen Shop!
 Just talk to Teuchi, let him know who you are, how hungry you are and how much you would like to spend!

 Game Stats